ForgeRock/fr-config-manager/packages/fr-config-pull/README.md

 The `--name` option may be used to pull a specific managed object config.

 The `--custom-relationships` option is used to pull the schema for custom relationships.
-This enables push of custom relationships on a different target environment - i.e. when performing `fr-config-push managed-objects --custom-relationships` the push reads the schema config stored on the pull.
+This enables push of custom relationships on a different target environment - i.e. when performing `fr-config-push managed-objects` the push reads the schema config stored by the pull and pushes it to the target environment.